onamkrverma/Okv-Photogram/README.md

 # Okv Photogram

+## Introduction
- - Okv photogram is a web app that mimics Instagram's features using React.js and Firebase v9 (Baas).
-It lets user share their photos, comment and like others' posts.
-User can also browse and follow other users' profiles.
+Okv Photogram is an advanced web application that emulates the core functionalities of Instagram.
+Developed using React.js and Firebase v9 (BaaS), it offers users a platform to share their moments, engage with others’ content through likes and comments, and explore profiles within the community.

- ## Screenshots
+### Screenshots

    ![Okv-photogram](https://user-images.githubusercontent.com/106578262/220271137-cf9653ab-0b31-43e3-8b75-47d4227258db.png)

-## Features of this clone
- - Login and signup with email-password authentication
- - Post a image with caption
+### Features
+- Secure authentication via email-password and Facebook login
+- Email verification for account security
+- User-friendly interface for posting images with captions
- - Like/dislike, comments and share any post
+- Interactive features to like, comment, and share posts
- - Multipage layout (home and explore page)
+- Multi-page layout including home and explore pages
- - Fully responsive
+- Responsive design for optimal user experience across devices
- - Follow and Unfollow
+- Capability to follow and unfollow users
- - User profile page
+- Personalized user profile pages
- - Facebook login
- - Search users by username
+- User search functionality by username
- - Click on username to view that profile
- - Email verification
- - show random users in suggestionlist
+- Suggestions list showcasing random users
- - Add infinite scrolling untill all post load
- - Reset password if Forgot

- #### Upcoming features to be add
+- Infinite scrolling for seamless content discovery
+- Password reset functionality for account recovery

+### Upcoming Enhancements
- - display follower and following list
+Display of followers and following lists
- - many more..
+Additional features to enhance user interaction

-## Note:
+## Migration Note
-- Now this project is migrated from CRA to Vite + React app
+The project has transitioned from Create React App (CRA) to a Vite + React application for improved performance and development experience.

-## Technology used
+### Technology Stack
- - React js
+- React.js
 - CSS3
 - Firebase v9
- - React router dom
+- React Router DOM
- - React loading skeleton
+- React Loading Skeleton
- - React icons
+- React Icons

-## Feedbacks
-### Don't forget to :star: the repo

-## Getting Started with Vite React App
+### Getting Started
- - This project is bootstrapped with [Create Vite + React App](https://github.com/vitejs/vite/tree/main/packages/create-vite).
- - clone down this repositery.
-You will need to `node.js` and `git` installed globally on your machine.
+To set up the project locally, ensure you have Node.js and Git installed on your machine.
+Follow these steps:

+1. Clone the repository.
+2. Install dependencies with npm install.
+3. Start the development server with npm run dev.
+4. Access the application at http://localhost:5173.

-## installation and setup instructions
+## Feedback and Contributions
-1. installation: `npm install`
-2. In the project directory, you can run: `npm run dev`

-Runs the app in the development mode.\
-Open [http://localhost:5173](http://localhost:5173) to view it in your browser.
-The page will reload when you make changes.

-## Queries
-If you have any query or suggestion, feel free to [create an issue](https://github.com/onamkrverma/Okv-Photogram/issues)
+We welcome your feedback and contributions to the project.
+Please feel free to star :star: the repository and [create an issue](https://github.com/onamkrverma/Okv-Photogram/issues) for any queries or suggestions.